mgriolfo-g/BaSP-A2022-Etapa-1/README.md

 ### Week 2
 HTML development for team's landing page.
 Included all assets from Figma design.
 ### Week 3
 CSS development for previous week's HTML.
-No flexbox allowed.
+### Week 4
+CSS improvements for flexbox properties usage & responsive design.

 Open to further edits in the future.
 Thanks for visiting!